ongyx/psidex/packages/rolling/README.txt

 This is the rolling branch of psidex, where:
-- Scripts are NOT guaranteed to be in their fully working state,
+- Scripts are NOT guaranteed to be in their fully working state.
-- Scripts are continnually upadated,
+- Scripts are continnually upadated.
+(Duh.)
-- May have minor (i.e, annoying) bugs,
+- May/may not have minor (i.e, annoying) bugs.
-- And may only be tested at your OWN risk.
+- Only test these packages at your OWN risk.